SuccinctPaul/zkvm-demos/openvm-zkvm/README.md

-# OpenVM zkVM Fibonacci Demo
+# OpenVM zkVM Multi-Program Demo

-This is a demonstration of using [OpenVM](https://github.com/openvm-org/openvm) to compute Fibonacci numbers with zero-knowledge proofs.
+This is a demonstration of using [OpenVM](https://github.com/openvm-org/openvm) to run multiple benchmark programs with zero-knowledge proofs.

 ## About OpenVM